-NYC mayor: Don’t jump the gun on easing virus restrictions
+Cuomo heads to White House as he lobbies for COVID-19 help

+“Andrew is going to be coming in with some of his people, so we look forward to that,” Trump said at his briefing Monday.

+Cuomo and other governors want $500 billion in unrestricted aid to offset outbreak-related revenue shortfalls.
+And Cuomo contends the federal government must help get crucial supplies needed for testing.

-NEW YORK (AP) — New York City Mayor Bill de Blasio said Tuesday that if governors of states such as Georgia start to ease coronavirus restrictions they had better have the facts on their side or they could enable a resurgence of the virus beyond their states’ borders.
+New York City Mayor Bill de Blasio said Tuesday that if governors of states such as Georgia start to ease coronavirus restrictions they had better have the facts on their side or they could enable a resurgence of the virus beyond their states’ borders.

 “If some of these reopenings are done the wrong way, it’s going to affect all of us,” de Blasio said on CNN’s “New Day.”
 He said that if any state or city “jumps the gun” on reopening businesses “that could lead to the disease reasserting in a lot of other places.”